 Now, six years later and raising three kids who are great sleepers (part being so active they wear themselves right out and part having a solid routine), I can tell you what happens when they aren’t well rested.

 It was definitely a learning curve at the beginning, trying to find a balance between nap and bedtimes, but the guidelines I’m sharing with you are the same all of my kids have followed from infancy through school-age and they’re spot on.
 This wake time chart will help you keep your kids on track for solid naps and a goodnights sleep.

-All three of our children are great sleepers and as they’ve grown, we’ve noticed how their bodies have instinctually followed along with this specific sleep chart.
+All three of my children are great sleepers and as they’ve grown, we’ve noticed how their bodies have instinctually followed along with this specific sleep chart.
 It really goes beyond just being a baby awake time chart or sleep chart for kids – it’s the foundation for a great routine.

-Let’s face it – a great sleep routine is not only stellar for kids, but for parents and marriages as well!
+Let’s face it – a great sleep routine is not only stellar for kids, but for parents as well!

 Research consistently shows that putting kids to bed early and having consistent quality sleep schedules is beneficial for kid’s physical, emotional, and cognitive development.